Alvopetro Energy Ltd. (ALV.V) (CVE:ALV) Shares Gap Up to $0.64

-Alvopetro Energy Ltd. (ALV.V) (CVE:ALV)’s stock price gapped up prior to trading on Wednesday .
+Alvopetro Energy Ltd. (ALV.V) (CVE:ALV) shares gapped up before the market opened on Wednesday .
 The stock had previously closed at $0.64, but opened at $0.70.
 Alvopetro Energy Ltd. (ALV.V) shares last traded at $0.70, with a volume of 25,000 shares trading hands.

-Alvopetro Energy Ltd. (ALV.V) (CVE:ALV) last posted its earnings results on Wednesday, August 12th.
+Alvopetro Energy Ltd. (ALV.V) (CVE:ALV) last posted its quarterly earnings results on Wednesday, August 12th.
 The company reported C($0.01) EPS for the quarter.
-The business had revenue of C$0.06 million during the quarter.
-As a group, research analysts anticipate that Alvopetro Energy Ltd. will post 0.01 earnings per share for the current fiscal year.
+The firm had revenue of C$0.06 million for the quarter.
+As a group, analysts forecast that Alvopetro Energy Ltd. will post 0.01 earnings per share for the current year.

 Alvopetro Energy Ltd. engages in the acquisition, exploration, development, and production of hydrocarbons in the RecÃ´ncavo basins in onshore Brazil.
 As at December 31, 2019, the company holds interests in the CaburÃ© and Gomo natural gas assets; two oil fields, including Bom Lugar and MÃ£e-da-lua; and one other exploration asset comprising 23,527 acres.